dtolnay/cxx/README.md

 ## Example

-A runnable version of this example is provided under the *demo-rs* directory of this repo (with the C++ side of the implementation in the *demo-cxx* directory).
-To try it out, jump into demo-rs and run `cargo run`.
+A runnable version of this example is provided under the *demo* directory of this repo.
+To try it out, run `cargo run` from that directory.

 ```rust
 #[cxx::bridge]